-General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Unemployment rate Between July 2013 and June 2014 4.5% unemployed in Leicestershire (Office for National Statistics web site (NOMIS) accessed 29/10/14).
+General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Unemployment rate Between Jan 2015 and Dec 2015 3.1% unemployed in Leicestershire (Office for National Statistics web site (NOMIS) accessed 27/04/16).
+Between July 2013 and June 2014 4.5% unemployed in Leicestershire (Office for National Statistics web site (NOMIS) accessed 29/10/14).
 Between April 2012 and March 2013 5.2% unemployed in Leicestershire (Office for National Statistics web site (NOMIS) accessed 30/07/13).
 Between July 2010 and June 2011 5.6% unemployed in Leicestershire (Office for National Statistics web site (NOMIS) accessed 10/02/12).
+Between April 2008 and March 2009 4.9% unemployed in Leicestershire (Office for National Statistics web site (NOMIS) accessed 10/02/12).
 Between April 2008 and March 2009 4.9% unemployed in Leicestershire (Office for National Statistics web site (NOMIS) accessed 06/12/09).
 At September 2004 unemployment was as follows: Leicestershire 1.2% (SA/SEA Scoping Report for waste development framework 2005).
 In East Midlands 6.4% unemployed and 6.2% in Great Britain (Office for National Statistics web site (NOMIS) accessed 06/12/09).
-In East Midlands 6.5% unemployed and 6.8% in Great Britain (Office for National Statistics web site (NOMIS) accessed 06/12/09).
-In East Midlands 706% unemployed and 7.7% in Great Britain (Office for National Statistics web site (NOMIS) accessed 06/12/09).
-Leicestershire's unemployment levels have risen from 1.2% in 2004 to 5.6% in 2011 but recent data shows a slight drop to 4.6%.
-Leicestershire tends to have lower rates of unemployment than the East Midlands region and nationally.
+In East Midlands 60%% unemployed and 6.8% in Great Britain (Office for National Statistics web site (NOMIS) accessed 06/12/09).
+Leicestershire's unemployment levels have risen from 1.2% in 2004 to 5.6% in 2011 but recent data shows a drop to 3.1%.
+Leicestershire tends to have lower rates of unemployment than the East Midlands (4.7% in 2015) region and nationally (5.2% in 2015).
 Increasing unemployment was driven by national economic conditions.

-General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Deprivation Using the Index of Multiple Deprivation 2010 Leicestershire County was 137th most deprived of 149 local authorities (DCLG web site, accessed 10/02/12).
+General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Deprivation Using the Index of Multiple Deprivation 2015 Leicestershire County was 138th most deprived of 152 upper tier local authorities (Gov.uk web site, accessed 27/04/16).
+Using the Index of Multiple Deprivation 2010 Leicestershire County was 137th most deprived of 149 local authorities (DCLG web site, accessed 10/02/12).
 Using the Index of Multiple Deprivation 2007 Leicestershire County was 138th most deprived of 149 local authorities (DCLG web site, accessed 06/12/09).
 2004 data had Leicestershire as the 136th most deprived of 149 local authorities (DCLG web site, accessed 06/12/09).
 The Index of Multiple Deprivation 2004 showed that within the County, Harborough District ranks within the least deprived 10% of districts nationally, with Blaby, Melton and Oadby & Wigston ranking within the least 20% (SA/SEA Scoping Report for waste development framework 2005).
-County's ranking has stayed almost constant between 2004 and 2010.
-Large difference within the County such as NW Leicestershire and Harborough Statistics on enforcement upon mineral sites No enforcement notices served due to adverse amenity or environmental effects on mineral site in last four years (LCC AMRs).
+County's ranking has stayed almost constant between 2004 and 2015.
+Large difference within the County such as NW Leicestershire and Harborough.

+General Indicator Quantified Data and Source Comparators and Targets (if applicable) Trends Issues Statistics on enforcement upon mineral sites Three breach of condition notices served on two mineral sites in 2013/14 due to adverse amenity or environmental effects (LCC AMRs).
 One served in 2008/09.
 No trends identified as very few notices served.
 Strategy for extensions to existing sites may encroach nearer to residential areas leading to a greater potential for a change in the impact upon amenity.
-See comments made on mineral sales and landbanks in Appendix Table C
+See comments made on mineral sales and landbanks in Appendix Table C.